-The Dean, as the Chief Academic Officer, has the final responsibility for actions taken regarding a student.
+The Dean or their designee, as the Chief Academic Officer, has the final responsibility for actions taken regarding a student.
 The initial recommendation and subsequent action for each student are delegated to the GPC.
-However, the Dean is responsible for executing the appeals process in which a final decision is made.
+However, the Dean or their designee is responsible for executing the appeals process in which a final decision is made.